joshakeman/service-practice/notes.md

 The error handler should capture all those shutdown signals and evaluate, at the business level, whether we want to honor that shutdown request.

+Panics should only be handled within the package that's causing the panic.

+-----> Day 3 <------

+Questions:
+    1. Can you talk about what you mean when you say the web framework level?
+    2. Can you expain again how you think about layers, why three, etc.
+    3. Why compile multiple binaries?
+    4. What if the version of Go in docker is different than the one on my computer?
+    5. What is connection pooling in DBs?
+    6. Syntax for query across multiple environments?

+YOu want bear minimum abstarction layers for datrabases

+Unit tests should run against their own database running in its own container ... mocking DB is useless imo

+Unit tests for Go are defined within the context of the package (folder) which is an individually compiled physical unit of code in Go

+Integration tests are at the command level, starting at the route all the way down and back out

+*Bill Opinion*: I like verbosity for tests whether they succeed or fail ... some people only want a verbose output when the test fails
+*Bill Opinion*: I'm not a fan of bringing in third party libraries for tests.
+The only exception is a package from Google that does deep compares